-- (a) You must supply to us information relating to your financial viability, if we notify you that we require that information, within the time period specified in the notice. - (b) You must supply to us information about your subcontracting arrangements when we request that information, within the time period specified in the notice. - (c) You must notify us at least 28 days before, or as soon as practicable if it is not possible for you to notify us at least 28 days before, if: - (i) you have a Change of Control; - (ii) you transfer (or agree to transfer) all of, or a material part of, your assets to a third party; - (iii) you merge with, or acquire, any other entity or business; or - (iv) there is any change to the persons who make up your governing body.
+- (a) You must supply to us information relating to your financial viability, if we notify you that we require that information, within the time period specified in the notice. - (b) You must supply to us, in the format and within the time periods we specify, any information that we request regarding the tertiary education programmes and activities you deliver, the learners enrolled in those programmes, and your performance against any performance indicators. - (c) You must supply to us information about your subcontracting arrangements when we request that information, within the time period specified in the notice. - (d) You must notify us at least 28 days before, or as soon as practicable if it is not possible for you to notify us at least 28 days before, if: - (i) you have a Change of Control; - (ii) you transfer (or agree to transfer) all of, or a material part of, your assets to a third party; - (iii) you merge with, or acquire, any other entity or business; or - (iv) there is any change to the persons who make up your governing body.

-- (d) You must notify us immediately if: - any record required to be kept under clause 13(1) of Schedule 18 (for On-Plan Funding) or clause 25(1) of Schedule 18 (for Off-Plan Funding) of the Act has been lost or damaged; - (ii) you are no longer able to comply with a Condition; - (iii) your New Zealand Qualifications Authority (NZQA) registration or accreditation is cancelled; - (iv) you have an Insolvency Event; - (v) you have changed your name; or - (vi) the location or locations at which you deliver a course or courses has changed. - (e) If you are a Tertiary Education Institution (TEI) (namely, a University, Te Pūkenga, or a Wānanga), you must give us copies of your audit management letter from the Office of the Auditor General within 5 working days of receiving it.
+- (e) You must notify us immediately if: - (i) any record required to be kept under clause 13(1) of Schedule 18 (for On-Plan Funding) or clause 25(1) of Schedule 18 (for Off-Plan Funding) of the Act has been lost or damaged; - (ii) you are no longer able to comply with a Condition; - (iii) your New Zealand Qualifications Authority (NZQA) registration or accreditation is cancelled; - (iv) you have an Insolvency Event; - (v) you have changed your name; or - (vi) the location or locations at which you deliver a course or courses has changed. - (f) If you are a Tertiary Education Institution (TEI) (namely, a University, Te Pūkenga, or a Wānanga), you must give us copies of your audit management letter from the Office of the Auditor General within 5 working days of receiving it.